The St Alban’s CE Aided Primary School Curriculum

 As well as taught topics, we also raise pupil awareness by joining in with national events.
 For example: Road Safety Week and Anti-Bullying Week (November), Safer Internet Day, World Sleep Day, Children’s Mental Health Week (February), National Mental Health Awareness Week (May), International Friendship Week (June).

-The Prevent duty All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have “due regard to the need to prevent people from being drawn into terrorism”.
+All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have “due regard to the need to prevent people from being drawn into terrorism”.
 This is known as the Prevent duty.
 One of the ways in which we meet this duty is through the safeguarding content that we deliver within our curriculum (for example, point 2 above).

-Our Early Years curriculum also helps children to learn how to stay safe through the Personal, Social and Emotional Development (PSED), Physical Development and Communication and Language Goals.
+This helps children to learn how to stay safe through the Personal, Social and Emotional Development (PSED), Physical Development and Communication and Language Goals.
 Through the development of these skills, children learn to:

 - Show sensitivity to others’ needs and feelings and form positive relationships with adults and other children